jonniek/mpv-playlistmanager/README.md

 - __saveplaylist__(p)
   - Saves the current playlist to m3u file, change filepath in settings to a path in your system
 - __showplaylist__(SHIFT+ENTER)
   - Displays the playlist and loads the dynamic keybinds for navigating

 #### Dynamic keybindings
-  - These keys will only work when playlist is visible, unless you specify otherwise in settings.
-The reason for this is that these keys are common for keybinds, but they are easiest to navigate with.
 - __moveup__(UP)
   - Moves the cursor up in playlist, if at first entry loops to end of playlist.
 - __movedown__(DOWN)